RMITLibrary/easy_cite/markdown/ieee.md

 #### All other abbreviations

-For all abbreviations, including for words, journal titles, magazine titles, conferencing proceedings, and publishers, see Section IV for **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.
+For all abbreviations, including for words, journal titles, magazine titles, conferencing proceedings, and publishers, see Section IV for **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.

 #### Acronyms in-text